plooliveira/ctrl/example/README.md

 ## 📋 Included Examples

 ### 1. Counter
-Basic demonstration of Observable and loading states, ideal for understanding the pattern's fundamentals.
+Basic demonstration of Observable and loading states, ideal for understanding the fundamentals.

 ### 2. Theme Switcher
 Demonstrates HotswapObservable for dynamically switching between different Observable sources at runtime.